jackielxu/how-to-mit-webmoira/README.md

 -------------------------------------------------------
 * You can search for the terminal in your Applications.
 When Terminal opens, connect to the MIT Athena servers (on which you can do all the fun mailing list changes) by typing:
 `ssh your_username@athena.dialup.mit.edu`
-* Type in the password associated with your kerboros as prompted.
+* Type in the password associated with your Kerberos as prompted.

-2. Create a textfile for the kerboros addresses.
+2. Create a textfile for the Kerberos addresses.
 ------------------------------------------------
 * Try typing `ls` to see the current directory, or folder that you are in.
 This will show other "directories" (which you often visualize as folders in the Finder app) and files.
 * Create a textfile using vim (although you could use any text editor, but I've gotten used to vim), by typing `vi YourFileName.txt`.
 It doesn't matter what the name is really, because we'll get rid of this file later (unless you feel really attached to it).